Winter is a good time to remind ourselves of the potential risk of carbon monoxide exposure from faulty or unflued gas heaters or other gas devices.

 Consumers should ask gasfitters for their licence details, and they must provide a compliance certificate for the work.

-As part of servicing a gas appliance, the gasfitter will test for carbon monoxide spillage and negative pressure – two key risks for carbon monoxide poisoning.
+As part of servicing gas devices, the gasfitter will test for carbon monoxide spillage and negative pressure – two key risks for carbon monoxide poisoning.

 If the gasfitter identifies carbon monoxide spillage it must be rectified immediately as exposure can put lives at risk.
 The appliance may need to be repaired or disconnected.